kdpuvvadi/blog/content/posts/quick-dirty-droplet-do-doctl.md

 +++

-We use DigitalOcean as our main infrastructre and in our development cycle as disposable machines.
+We use DigitalOcean as our main infrastructure and in our development cycle as disposable machines.
 We deploy the vm, install the stack with ansible and do the things and dispose that.
 I suggested to our upper management that we need to build simple automation tool that can do all of this with digitalocean `API` but they though building that might divert the resources current project but allowed to work on that few hours a week.

-So, i decided to write a small and simple shell script to deploy droplets with interactive prompts while we work on the plotform.
+So, decided to write a small and simple shell script to deploy droplets with interactive prompts while we work on the platform.
 It has to be simple, quick and dirty.

-## Requirments
+## Requirements

 - It has to be simple
 - I've to work on my free time.